 - Political Factors

 There is a huge span between the attributes of rural and urban consumers.
-The marketers must examine consumer behaviour to gain profitability from the rural markets.
+Marketers must examine consumer behaviour to gain profitability from the rural markets.

 In comparison to urban areas, consumers are price sensitive yet simple.
 Firms can earn marvellous profits by creating a huge consumer base in rural markets.